pichillilorenzo/JavaScript-Completions/README.md

 <strong>Some features could use npm!</strong>

-In Windows you must install it!
-Download it from [https://nodejs.org](https://nodejs.org).

-To OSX and Linux, it will be downloaded automatically with nodejs.
+It will be downloaded automatically with nodejs!

 Features list:
 - <a href="#find-javascript-description">"Find JavaScript Description" Feature</a>